CYB3RV4D3R/lab-bash-scripting/workshop/content/exercises/bash-scripting/creating-basic-script.md

 ```
 **very important now that you are in insert mode in vim you will need to press ESC to get out of insert mode so you can type in :wq to exit and save the file.**

-Other interesting commands to know besides **:wq** is:

-**:q!** to exit a file without saving it.
-Very useful when you did mistakes you do not want to save the changes.

-**:set paste** which allows you to disable automated indenting.

-**:set nopaste** after you pasted the content with the previous set paste command.

-**:set number** which allows you to set numbers along the side of the terminal.
-This allows you to quickly see which line a code snippit is on.
-This is greatly helpful for errors that occur specifying a line of code the error occured on.

 - First you will notice the declare commands.
-This is needed for not declaring the variables will only print out literally the first and second number as a string and not as integers.
+This is needed as by not declaring the variables it will only print out the first and second number as a string and not as integers.
 - Next you will notice the echo commands simply displaying string text asking for a number and a second number.
 - Next you will notice the read command.
 This command will ask input from the user and store it within a variable specified.
 In this case there is NUM1 and NUM2 variables.
 - Then there is another variable named TOTAL.
 With this variable we are using simple math operators to add the two variables together.
 You will notice the dollar signs ($).
 The $ calls that specific variable.
 - The last echo command will display the string of text and also call the TOTAL variable using the $.

+Other interesting commands to know besides **:wq** is:

+**:q!** to exit a file without saving it.
+Very useful when you did mistakes that you do not want to save and just want to quit the vim editor.

+**:set paste** which allows you to disable automated indenting.

+**:set nopaste** after you pasted the content with the previous set paste command.

+**:set number** which allows you to set numbers along the side of the terminal.
+This allows you to quickly see which line a code snippit is on.
+This is greatly helpful for errors that occur specifying a line of code the error occured on.

 We will need to chmod the file to allow executable permissions: